 No known toxic materials have been treated, stored, disposed, spilled or leaked onto the construction site.
-Practices to minimize contact of construction materials, equipment and vehicles within the storm water include installation of sediment control log and sub-contractor cleaning and hauling of excess debris and material upon completion of work.
-Construction material loading and unloading, and access to such areas occur from gravel staging areas as shown or noted on the plans.
+Practices to minimize contact of construction materials, equipment and vehicles within the storm water include installation of sedimentation control log and sub-contractor cleaning and hauling of excess debris and material upon completion of work.
+Construction material loading and unloading, and access to such areas occur from gravel staging areas shown on the map.
 Potential pollutants such as adhesives, sediment, porta potty runoff, and oil spills will also be dealt with as required.
 Soils are not to be tracked offsite and any soils tracked offsite should be swept up.

 There will be no on-site mobile fueling.
 Contractor shall have the Hazardous Material emergency response number posted on the site.
 No concrete or asphalt batch plants are planned for the construction site.
 The site will be considered stabilized when all lines have been installed and site vegetation is at 70% established.
-There will be approximately 4.08 acres of disturbed soil area.
+There will be approximately 2.23 acres of disturbed soil area.
 There is no cut or fill for this project.
 No non-stormwater discharges are anticipated at the site.
-Portions of this construction site is within a designated 100-year floodplain.
-These areas are shown on the plans.
+There are no stream crossings within the construction limits.
+No portion of this construction site is within a designated 100-year floodplain.